eliagoris/solana-mint-ui/README.md

 3. Add the 'remaining accounts' necessary for your guard to work.
 Check the other guards to see how it is done.

 4. You're good to go, no additional steps are necessary.

+## contribute

+- You can build guards, or improve the UI, and your PR will be happily reviewed & merged.

+- Send tips in SOL to help me build in public: 52zEuaG5VBQTzRP7MLMyEzSuKgYPF9E9dtaWrmXaiNkg